pytorch/pytorch/CONTRIBUTING.md

 For certain Windows failures, it may be useful to have a full [Remote Desktop](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-clients) connection.
 See detailed instructions [here](https://github.com/pytorch/pytorch/wiki/Debugging-Windows-with-Remote-Desktop-or-CDB-(CLI-windbg)-on-CircleCI) for how to set that up after rerunning the job.

+### CI was all green, why was my PR reverted?

+Our CI job covers a variety of build options, such as OS, build systems, python version, CUDA version, etc. It generally expensive to run all of them on every single PR.
+Therefore, only a selective set of CI jobs were ran on PRs.

+- In fact, many of the CI jobs on PR only have build stage configured, even fewer CI configuration were actually used to run test cases.

+However, running fewer CI jobs on PRs means there's a possibility that PRs with all-green CI signals can still fail the full set of test on `master`.

+Therefore, we provide a way to trigger a more comprehensive set of CI jobs on PRs via Github label - the `ci/all` label.
+In order to use it.

+1. Follow the normal procedure to submit a PR.

+2. Once PR is created, normal CI jobs will be triggered on your PR.
+Please wait for these default set of CI jobs to all passed.

+3. Once your PR show all green in the CI signal section. please add `ci/all` through the label section on Github.
+You should see additional CI jobs being triggered in the signal hub on your PR page.

 ### Which commit is used in CI?